CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 And here is the same scene rendered using the work-efficient shared memory implementation:
 ![](images/cornell.2015-09-28_22-38-33z.5000samp.png)

-Unit tests for work-efficient shared memory implementation can be run on the first path tracing iteration by uncommenting code at like 296 in [src/pathtrace.cu](src/pathtrace.cu).
+Unit tests for work-efficient shared memory implementation can be run on the first path tracing iteration by uncommenting code at line 296 in [src/pathtrace.cu](src/pathtrace.cu#L296).

+**Scene File Changes**
+The scene file format has some extensions from the original format described [here](https://github.com/CIS565-Fall-2015/Project3-CUDA-Path-Tracer#scene-file-format).

+My modifications exist to enable motion blur and arbitrary obj file loading.
+The scene file [scenes/toBoldlyGo.txt](scenes/toBoldlyGo.txt) is a pretty representative example.

+At [line 51 and 52](scenes/toBoldlyGo.txt#L51) I added CAMERATIME and SHUTTERDURATION, which define the current "world" time in the path tracer world and how long the camera shutter stays open in milliseconds.
+[Line 106](scenes/toBoldlyGo.txt#L106) defines a translational "speed" for the object as distance in world units traveled per millisecond.
+When a SPEED is defined, the object's original TRANS value will be treated as its initial position.

+[Line 110](scenes/toBoldlyGo.txt#L110) simply includes the file name of the obj file to be loaded.